matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 the complexity elephant.
 I believe that simplicity really buys you opportunity in your designs.
-And in fact, I will contend that architectural agility, that is to say, the agility you get from having built a system that is fundamentally simple, dominates all other kind of agility.
+And in fact, I will contend that architectural agility, that is to say, the agility you get from having built a system that is fundamentally simple, dominates all other kinds of agility.

 It does not matter what kind of process you have.
-If you have got the complexity elephant over there, you are applying the process to push an elephant.
+If you have got the complexity elephant over there, you are applying the process to pushing an elephant.
 I mean, how good can you get at it?
 Only so good.

-But if you built a simpler system, what you will find is that you are going to be able to make it do different things.
-The word "architecture" is sort of like: "Ewww.
+But if you had built a simpler system, what you will find is that you are going to be able to make it do different things.
+So the word "architecture" is like: "Ewww.
 We don't do that any more.
 That was like the 90s when we did architecture."
 But if you do not do this, you are wasting an enormous amount of time.

-And I think it is because we have sort of demonized design, and I am not talking about the way things look.
+And I think it is because we have sort of demonized design.
+And I am not talking about the way things look.
 I am talking about the way things work.
 Because we tend to think of design as making grand plans for how everything is going to go.
 That is not actually what good